adambajguz/Typin/README.md

 - Manual property in `CommandAttribute` that can be used to provide a long, extended description of a commmand
 - (more coming soon).

+> See [CHANGELOG.md](https://github.com/adambajguz/Typin/blob/master/CHANGELOG.md) for a complete list of changes.

 ## Features

 - Complete application framework, not just an argument parser